davout/temporality/README.md

 ## What is Temporality
 Temporality adds the ability to `ActiveRecord::Base` descendants to validate temporal data on themselves, and their associations.

-## Target features
+## TODO

-- Completeness implique prevent_overlap! implique également d'être deferred jusqu'au commit de la transaction
+- Completeness implique prevent\_overlap! implique également d'être deferred jusqu'au commit de la transaction
-- Enforce this is only used on belong_to associations
+- Enforce this is only used on belongs\_to/has\_many associations
-- Doit permettre de valider que le parent est rempli
-- Doit permettre au parent de valider que les enfants sont inclus
-- Doit ne pas permettre l'overlap des records enfants
+- Auto close implies overlap forbidden
+- Auto close should only work if the first child closes at future infinity
+- Does auto-close imply completeness?
+- Auto-close implies inclusion? only if auto-close parent?

 - Doit faire l'auto-close des records précédents, avec callbacks
 - Doit faire l'auto-close des enfants, avec callbacks